glerichartwell/Parallel-Assignment-2/README.md

 ## Problem 2 Stategy Discussion ##

-After reading through the different strategies for viewing the Minotaur's crystal vase I realized that they were
-describing the exact protocols from some of the locks we learned in chapter 7.
+After reading through the different strategies for viewing the Minotaur's crystal vase I realized that they were describing the exact protocols from some of the locks we learned in chapter 7.
+All of these methods provide deadlock-free mutual exclusion.

 The first protocol follows the same idea that a TAS lock does.
 This allows the thread to constantly bombard the cpu with requests to acquire the lock.
 While this strategy will guarantee deadlock-free mutual exclusion it does not provide the best possible efficiency overall.
 However, I will note that